dotnet/diagnostics/documentation/diagnostics-planing.md

  1. Add a top level landing page for Diagnostics and Performance on the https://docs.microsoft.com.
     Then flesh that out with details on how to do specific investigations, and in particular all the other work items listed here will be included in that documentation.
  2. Add a new DumpASync command to the SOS debugging extension.
 Work with Visual Studio Team to have it integrated into their parallel stacks view.
-Make sure our existing Async dianostics works well.
+Make sure our existing Async diagnostics works well.
  3. Create a new 'dotnet-collect' global command that allows the collection of EventPipe data 'by hand'.
 (See [dotnet-collect And dotnet-analyze](https://github.com/aspnet/AspLabs/tree/master/src/DotNetDiagnostics) for more.
     It should be able to collect traces that can be read with either PerfView or Visual Studio.
  4. Create a new 'dotnet-analyze' global command that allows you to do investigations on crash dumps.
 Simple triage of crashes as well as memory investigations should be possible.